 expect or cause a parent/carer to give up work or other commitments because the education setting is failing to support a learner’s healthcare needs

-ask a learner to leave the classroom or activity if they need to administer non-personal* this means medication or consume food** in line with their health needs
+ask a learner to leave the classroom or activity if they need to administer non-personal* medication or consume food** in line with their health needs

 prevent or create unnecessary barriers to a learner’s participation in any aspect of their education, including trips, e.g. by requiring a parent/carer to accompany the learner.